Jeff-Gielniak/Airline-Satisfaction-Evaluation/README.md

 https://bokeh.org

 We leveraged ChatGPT as a tool to help develop the framework for certain aspects of the project.
 It provided code snippets and examples for us to base our code structure off of.

+# Database Reasoning

+- For this project, we used SQLite with SQLAlchemy because it’s simple, efficient, and perfect for local development.
+It allowed us to quickly build and test relationships between flights, airlines, airports, and ratings without needing a complex database setup.
+We used pandas to clean and transform our 2018 airline dataset, then loaded everything into our database.
+SQLAlchemy helped us model the data clearly in Python, and we used an ERD to map out table relationships.
+This setup made it easy to run joined queries and analyze airline performance, delays, and more — all while keeping the project clean, scalable, and easy to maintain.